Route to hyperchaos in quadratic optomechanics

-We have shown that hyperchaos exists in quadratic optomechanics and is observable with current experimental systems.
+\paragraph*{Conclusion.} We have shown that hyperchaos exists in quadratic optomechanics and is observable with current experimental systems.
 It is important to note that while we focused here on pure quadratic coupling, our calculations show that hyperchaos exists also in the presence of additional linear coupling.
 Furthermore, while we presented a system with the minimal required dimensionality for hyperchaos, this can be extended by incorporating additional optical and mechanical modes.
 Another interesting prospect is hyperchaos in the quantum regime, which is routinely accessible in optomechanical systems.

+We also outlined a possible mechanism for the emergence of hyperchaos.
 The chaos-hyperchaos transition remains an active field of research~\cite{pavlov2015,du2018,leo_kingston2022} with implications to a wide range of scientific fields~\cite{garashchuk2019,sajjadi2020,lin2020}.
 Optomechanics can serve as an ideal experimental platform for the study of these phenomena.

-\emph{Data Availability.} The code and data used to produce the plots within this paper are available from the corresponding author upon reasonable request.
+\paragraph*{Data Availability.} The code and data used to produce the plots within this paper are available from the corresponding author upon reasonable request.